rrliu/elburrito.dev/content/posts/books-i-read-2020.md

 - G. Hayes & Ivan T. with N.R.
 Jenzen-Jones, `Desktop Firearms: Emergent Small Arms Craft Production Technologies`, ARES Research Report No. 8
 - Rick Atkinson, `The British Are Coming: The War for America, Lexington to Princeton, 1775-1777`
 - Dexter Filkins, `The Forever War`
+- Joshua Foer, `Moonwalking with Einstein: The Art and Science of Remembering Everything`